seasonedfish/blog/_posts/2021-01-07-linux-for-windows-users.md

 With the performance and compatibility problems taken care of, the server is ready for our new members to try pandas!

+[^1]: I realize that passwords are much less secure than keys, but I don't understand keys well enough right now to explain how they work or how to add one to a server.
+For now, I've made the password strong, but I'll definitely learn more about SSH keys in the future.